Why I no longer pursue wedding photography

 - Rehashing and revamping the website and contracts till all hours of the night.

 - Taking calls from tire kickers.
-They love your work and you and your price but never ever call back for some reason.
+They love your work but never ever call back for some reason.

-- Feeling age creep up on me after 12 hours of hauling ass photographing a wedding.
-My body is so tired after being on the go constantly, lugging gear, that I can barely get out of the car when I get home.
+- Feeling age creep up on me after 12 hours of hauling ass, photographing a wedding.
+My body was so tired after being on the go constantly, lugging gear, that I barely get out of the car when I get home.
 I left my gear in the garage and went to bed after taking a few ibuprofen.

 - Dealing with bitchy wedding planners.
 I know a wedding planner’s job is difficult but most I have dealt with want you to know they walk on water.
 BS.

 - Florists or reception halls saying they love my work and would I mind taking photos of the flowers or hall for FREE!
 Why?
-Because it would help me to get more wedding clients.
+Because it would “help me to get more wedding clients.”
+These places wanted free photos of their wedding vendor business in exchange for passing my name around.
 How do I know if they are passing my name around when I’m not there?
 Meanwhile, they got what they wanted.
 Free photos.
 I did that 3 times and never got referrals.
-It was worth a shot.

 Again, I write this not to complain, but to let others looking at the wedding photography business know what it’s like.
 I left some things out but this is just off the top of my head.

-I also wanted those pursuing a wedding photographer to know that it is a very hard job.
-Wedding photographers just don’t show up and leave and that’s it.
+I also wanted couples looking for a wedding photographer to know that it’s a very hard job if done right.
+Wedding photographers just don’t show up, take some photos and leave.
 There are hours of planning involved and not just the 8 hours we spend with you.
-This is if you run your own business of course.
-Some photographers are hired guns.
-They get a gig assigned to them, they photograph, and they leave.
-They may collect $300 to photograph an entire day, while the studio edits their photos.
+Keep in mind some wedding photographers are hired guns.
+They get a gig assigned to them, they photograph and they leave.
+They may collect $300 to photograph an entire day, while the studio edits their photos and takes the rest of the money.
 I have thought about doing this.
 Being a hired gun would allow me to photograph weddings and not deal with the stress or hours required to run a business.

-If someone wanted me to photograph their wedding, I would do it, but with so much less red tape.
+If someone wanted me to photograph their wedding now, I would do it, but with less red tape.
 I would have a simple contract and hand all photos to them on a usb drive.
 End of story, done.
-By the way, I was one of the first wedding photography studios in Chicago to hand over all images, edited, on a disc.
-All other studios had crazy prices they charged for the actual images on a disc.
-They wanted to charge for all the images on top of the crazy wedding photography rate they were already charging.
-CRazy I say!
+By the way, I was one of the first wedding photography studios in Chicago to hand over all images, edited, on a disc (CD or DVD.)
+All other wedding photography studios in the Chicago area had crazy prices they charged for the actual images on a disc.
+They wanted to charge for all wedding photos on top of the crazy wedding photography rate they were already charging.
+Crazy I say!
 I felt the wedding couple should have something and not just pay for labor.

 I still shoot photography and video mainly for myself.
 Along with the day job, I am running two YouTube channels with a possible third.
 It’s hard to maintain one YouTube channel but if you balance right, it can be done.
 YouTube is a lot of fun, I don’t have to leave the house and I actually make more money.